-As my earlier blog post laid out, my research project as part of After Empire looks at royal mausolea as sites of historical memory in the tenth and early eleventh centuries.
-As we are already almost one year into the project I thought I’d give an update on how my own research is going.
-Over the past year I’ve been putting together a database of known burial sites of as many royals as possible from the Merovingian, Carolingian, Capetian, Ottonian, Anglo-Saxon, and Lombard dynasties.
-It’s currently sitting at over 200 individuals but continues to grow steadily as I work my way through sources.
+As my earlier blog post laid out, I’m interested in looking at royal mausolea as sites of historical memory in the tenth and early eleventh centuries.
+Over the past year I’ve started to put together a database of known burial sites of as many royals as possible from the Merovingian, Carolingian, Capetian, Ottonian, Anglo-Saxon, and Lombard dynasties.
+It’s currently sitting at over 200 individuals but is still growing!

-I’ve already started to pick out some trends from collating this data – the rise and fall in popularity of certain burial centres, their re-appropriation by other dynasties, and broader geographical shifts in where royals were buried over time.
-There are some interesting thematic trends as well; whether burials were in male monasteries, female monasteries, churches, or cathedrals; which sites had cults of certain royals established and promoted and how that affected who was later buried there; which burial sites had lay abbots – all of these are themes that I’ll be teasing out in more detail over the next two years.
+I’ve already seen some interesting information appear from collating this data – the rise and fall in popularity of certain burial centres, their re-appropriation by other dynasties, and broader geographical shifts in where royals were buried over time.
+There are some thematic trends as well; whether burials were in male monasteries, female monasteries, churches, or cathedrals; which sites had cults of certain royals established and promoted and how that affected who was later buried there; which burial sites had lay abbots and so on.

-But, my project sits within the narrative strand of the After Empire project, so in addition to archaeological and material evidence, I’m considering the narrations of the past at these sites.
+But, I’m also interested in thinking about the narrations of the past at these sites.
 Do we see dynastic memories being promoted at the sites which contained royal bodies?
 The short (and rather fence-sitting) answer is ‘sometimes’.
 There are absolutely some burial sites which produced narratives about the royal past and about the people whose tombs they housed: specific examples are Sainte-Genevieve in Paris; St Martin in Metz; Saint-Dagobert in Stenay; Saint-Pierre-le-Vif in Sens; Saint-Cloud in Paris; and Sainte-Corneille in Compiègne.

 Unsurprisingly, some of these locations are places where a saint’s cult grew up around the royal in question (Saint-Dagobert and Saint-Cloud, for example).
 This definitely shaped how those memories were presented.
 The vita of Dagobert II produced at Stenay, for example, is well-known as a case of a hagiography where the monks at the king’s burial site knew very little about their patron saint and so cobbled together a life that could be read on his feast day; in this case the cult gave form to the memory of the Merovingian past presented there.
 However, we also have to consider the importance of Stenay and of Dagobert II to the tenth-century Carolingians: Dagobert’s feast day was included in Queen Emma’s psalter, and Stenay was one of the few locations that we know formed part of this queen’s dower lands.
 Gerbert of Aurillac also referred to battles over who controlled the town in the late tenth century.
 If cult shaped the memory of the Merovingians there, did the Carolingians in turn shape the cult?
 Can we see hints of Stenay becoming a focal point of royal legitimacy from another dynasty?